 32 THE MEDICAL POST

-Age 17: Sil's strongly developed diaphragm from playing the bagpipes may have saved her from a respirator during Guillain-Barré.
+At 17: Sil’s strongly developed diaphragm from playing the bagpipes may have saved her from a respirator during Guillain-Barré.

 At age 23, Sil was planning her career in physics.

-In 1992: Although Sil is recovering, she walks with a cane and cannot work outside her home in her chosen profession.
+At time of writing: Although Sil is recovering, she walks with a cane and cannot work outside her home in her chosen profession.

 In September 1989 I developed Guillain-Barre Syndrome.
 Its onset constitutes a medical emergency.
 In absence of supportive treatment, mortality reaches 30% to 40%; with treatment, the rate falls to 5%.